vodquang96/django-anymail/docs/esps/sendgrid.rst

 **Message-ID**
   SendGrid does not return any sort of unique id from its send API call.
-  Knowing a sent message's ID can important for later queries about the message's status.
+  Knowing a sent message's ID can be important for later queries about the message's status.

   To work around this, Anymail generates a new Message-ID for each